Legal Drinking Age in British Columbia

 In British Columbia, including Vancouver and Victoria, the legal drinking age is 19.

-Minors are also allowed to drink under the supervision of their parents, but supervision by a non-parent adult is not sufficient.
+Minors are also allowed to drink under the supervision of their parents only in the privacy of their own home.
+Furthermore, supervision by a non-parent adult is not sufficient.

 It is against the law to buy alcohol for those under the legal drinking age.
 A fine may be imposed on the person under the legal drinking age if caught buying drinks with a fake ID.